TEMPEST-D [Blue Canyon Tech]

 TEMPEST-D consists of one of the proposed TEMPEST 6U CubeSats, to raise the technology readiness level of the system to TRL 9 and to demonstrate its measurement capabilities.

 The payload consists of the JPL radiometer developed for the failed RACE mission and an High-frequency Airborne Microwave and Millimeter-wave Radiometer (HAMMR) IIP-10 radiometer.
 The CubeSat bus is built by Blue Canyon Technologies.
+A flight-spare instrument was built and was later integrated into the STP-H8 payload to be attached to the ISS.

 |Type / Application:||Technology|